TempVoice/Documentation/premium/your-own-bot.md

 ### TempVoice Premium

-First of all, you need an active premium subscription with the `Your Own Bot` option.
+First of all, you need an active premium subscription with the `Your Own Bot` option to use this feature.

 <figure><img src="../.gitbook/assets/Premium Plan.png" alt="" width="354"><figcaption></figcaption></figure>